 I can only really think of two scenarios:

 1) Regular long haul economy class traveller struggling to hit silver: If regularly fly long haul in economy class you need just over 17 segments at 35TP per segment (over 8.5 round trips) in discount economy class to reach the 600 TP silver threshold.
 This is excruciating!
-BA Silver, or Oneworld Sapphire allows free seat selection at the time of booking, double Avios an extra 23kg piece of luggage, fast-track through most airports and lounge access.
+BA Silver, or Oneworld Sapphire allows free seat selection at the time of booking, additional Avios points an extra 23kg piece of luggage, fast-track through most airports and lounge access.
 This can make the difference between an extra holiday per year using all those extra Avios, or travelling in relative comfort in the pre-selected emergency exit row.
 Based on my crude calculation of the amount of tier points you offset, it's only worthwhile to do a simple JER-AMS round trip if you do at least 6 round trips per year, and a nested JER-AMS round trip if you do at least 4 round trips per year.
 Of course you'll need to factor in other things like how much you value those extra Avios, the luggage and lounge access, but I doubt it'd do more than knock off another round trip from my recommendation.

 2) Anyone within striking distance of BA Gold: BA Gold, or Oneworld Emerald gets free lounge access on all flights, as opposed to American Airlines Executive Platinum holders being denied access on domestic USA itineraries.
 BA Golds also have the added bonus of extra award ticket spaces and no service charges for booking flights by phone, and no cancellation charges or penalties on refundable tickets (normally £15 per person) or redemption tickets (normally £25 per change).
 So you can provisionally book a flight somewhere using Avios if the space opens up without any fear of penalties.

-For a bit of fun, if you want an idea of just how long the taxi is onto Polderbaan, here's a video to whet your appetite!
+For a bit of fun, if you want an idea of just how long the taxi is onto Polderbaan, here's a video to whet your appetite

 Do you have any further questions or comments?
 Are there any points that are unclear and you want explained better?
 Please let me know below!